-Federal taxation of federal benefits.
 Whether you'll be taxed on Social Security disability insurance (SSDI) benefits depends on whether you have other income.
-The benefits are definitely subject to tax, but if you (and/or your spouse) have less than a certain amount of income, the federal government won't tax them at all.
+SSDI benefits are definitely subject to tax, but if you (and/or your spouse) have less than a certain amount of income, the federal government won't tax them at all.

-But if you receive between $2,084 and $2,833 per month, counting all income, or between $2,667 and $3,666 if you're married, then half of your Social Security disability benefits will be taxed.
+If you receive between $2,084 and $2,833 per month, counting all income, or between $2,667 and $3,666 if you're married, then half of your Social Security disability benefits will be taxed.
 If you earn more than that, most of your SSDI benefits will be taxed.
-See Nolo's article on Social Security disability taxation for the monthly income break points to see whether you can expect to pay taxes, and how much.
+See our article on Social Security disability taxation for the monthly income break points to see whether you can expect to pay taxes, and how much.

-Of course, if you'll actually be collecting disability benefits through the SSI program, these benefits won't be taxed at all.
+If you'll collect disability benefits through the SSI program, these benefits won't be taxed at all.